Skip to content

 Tennessee Individualized Education Account Program

 We do not administer or manage any programs.
-For help, visit the official program website.
+For help or official support, visit the state’s program website.
+Program information verified using official state information.

 The Tennessee Individualized Education Account (IEA) Program provides eligible students with disabilities the option to receive state funds to attend approved nonpublic schools or homeschool.
 This program aims to offer customized educational options and services to meet the unique needs of your child.

-Funding Type: Education Savings Account (ESA)
+Funding Type:

 School Year Maximum ESA Amount: Approximately $8,100 per student